jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 TBD

 # NOTES
-•	Attend any on-campus or virtual career day.
-These are companies looking for interns.
-That's your best bet.
-You just need to convince them that you're the best person to fill one of their slots.
-If you know which companies are attending, look over the list.
-Find a few that look interesting and make sure you visit their tables, but keep your eyes open for other interesting opportunities too.
-•	If going in person, look professional.
-You don't need to dress like a lawyer, but don't look like you just rolled out of bed.
-I would suggest a dress shirt and tie and possibly a sports jacket if you have one.
-Be well groomed as well.

 •	Be ready for the question, "Why do you want to intern here?"
 I HATE this question.
 The real answer for most is, "Because I want a paying job for the summer," but you can't really say that.
 Here's one possible answer, but it's a bit stilted too, "I'm learning the theoretical aspect of computer science.
 I want to see how it applies to software engineering in real world practice.
 The practice will provide context to understand the theory, and a better understanding of the theory will lay down the path toward better practice."
 You don't need a canned memorized answer, but just be prepared for something like this.
 If your answer includes something about the company, then that's the best type of answer.
 •	Consider leveraging an LLM, such as ChatGPT, to research the companies.
 Here is a potential prompt script, where you can insert any company you desire.
 I used IBM as an example:
 You are a campus recruiter seeking software engineering summer interns.
 I will identify your company shortly.